Luke 18: Parable of the Pharisee and the publican (verses 9–14)

-In the New Testament, Pharisees often display a punctilious adherence to Jewish Law.
+In the New Testament, the Pharisees often display a punctilious adherence to Jewish Law.
+Verna Holyhead notes that Luke's "audience" for this parable included not only the Pharisees but others "who trusted in themselves".
 United Methodist theologian Joel B. Green explains that the Pharisee depicted in this parable went beyond his fellows, fasting more often than was required, and giving a tithe on all he receives, even in cases where the religious rules did not require it.
 Confident in his religiosity, the Pharisee asks God for nothing, and thus receives nothing.
 He gives thanks not because he is good but because (in his own opinion) he is the only one who is good.